gitlabform/gitlabform/docs/reference/protected_branches.md

 !!! info

     This section requires GitLab Premium (paid).
-(This is a GitLab's limitation, not GitLabForm's.)
+(This is a GitLab limitation, not GitLabForm's.)

 !!! warning

     Protected branch settings for groups are restricted to top-level groups only.
-(This is a GitLab's limitation, not GitLabForm's.)
+(This is a GitLab limitation, not GitLabForm's.)

     Group protected branches only support access levels.
-Individual users and groups cannot be specified (this is a GitLab API limitation).
+Individual users and groups cannot be specified.
+(This is a GitLab API limitation).

 Example: